 They schedule different activities and perform them automatically without you even noticing.
 However, if you want to learn more about your store performance you need to learn more about the cron tasks.

 So in this comprehensive guide, we'll cover everything you need to know about Magento cron jobs.
-You'll discover how they work and how you can run cron jobs manually directly from the admin panel.
+You'll discover how they work and how you can directly from the admin panel.

 What is a Magento Cron Job?